12/21/04 Newsletter (below it are two previous newsletters on this issue):

 I am writing to you as an Orthodox Jew, whose family is Lubavitch.
 I have

 heard that Agriprocessers are planning an expansion of its slaughthouse.
-For

 the following reasons, it is crucial that your factory build strictly according